mikida12/github_result_scraper/README.md

 # github_result_scraper
-an exercise to search GitHub and store the results in db, via docker
+an exercise to search GitHub and store the results in db, using docker

+# Requirements
+- docker
+- docker compose

+# instructions
+navigate to folder and run: docker-compose up